STORYMIRROR

 "Where did you come from?"
 Shuli asked.

-"From the Taliban headquarters, I am a double agent.
+"From the palace.
 It's our job to protect the women and children who are being kidnapped.
-We help the women without the Taliban knowing.
 Now please..." the man pleaded.

 Shuli sighed and dropped her dagger.
 "Ok, I guess I'll stay."
 The man nodded and smiled.

-Shuli turned around to go back into the house, but then she heard a scream coming from the basement.
-"Oh, my God!"
+Shuli turned around to go back in the house, but then she heard a scream coming from downstairs.
+"Oh my God!"
 She exclaimed.

 "Don't worry baby, I'm ok," her mother said weakly.